-The Taliban is bringing back its feared ministry of ‘vice and virtue’
+The Taliban is bringing back its feared ministry of ‘vice’ and ‘virtue’

 While the Taliban was in power from 1996 until 2001, the ministry enforced a severe interpretation of Islamic law.

-It was disbanded by then-Afghan President Hamid Karzai after the U.S.-led invasion of Afghanistan in 2001, with its role replaced by the Ministry for Hajj and Religious Affairs.
-However, among conservative Afghans there remained demand to crack down on alcohol, drugs and prostitution, and Karzai’s cabinet approved a less powerful Department for the Promotion of Virtue and the Discouragement of Vice in 2006.
+It was disbanded by then-Afghan President Hamid Karzai after the U.S.-led invasion of Afghanistan in 2001, and replaced by the Ministry for Hajj and Religious Affairs.
+Karzai’s cabinet approved a less powerful Department for the Promotion of Virtue and the Discouragement of Vice in 2006 amid pressure from conservatives.

 Religious policing predated Taliban rule.
-The government of Burhanuddin Rabbani, who served as president between 1992 and 1996, created the vice and virtue ministry, along the lines of similar institutions in Saudi Arabia and elsewhere.
-But under the Taliban the role of the morality police expanded.
+The government of Burhanuddin Rabbani, who served as president between 1992 and 1996, created the vice and virtue ministry.
+But under the Taliban their role expanded.
 Human Rights Watch later called the institution a “notorious symbol of arbitrary abuses.”

+For ordinary people, the ministry was the face of the regime, said Robert Crews, a historian of Afghanistan at Stanford University.
+“It is the institution that most Afghans were likely to encounter, and it is one that the leadership prioritized above all others.”

 Accounts from the time detail forces patrolling the streets, shutting down shops and markets at prayer time.
 They beat people caught listening to music and frowned upon dancing, kite-flying and American-style haircuts.

 Squads of the ministry’s morality police punished those who disobeyed modesty codes, with beards too thin or ankles that showed.
 They banished girls from school and women from the workplace and the public eye.
-Women could not venture outside without a male guardian.
+A woman could not venture outside without a male guardian.

 With these memories in mind, many Afghans remain skeptical of promises from the Islamist fighters that they have changed.